-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Water Cooperative of Central Florida's basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Cooperative's basic financial statements.
 The Letter of Transmittal is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The Letter of Transmittal has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.